Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 “For me, it’s an opportunity to give back to somebody.
 To develop and boost them.
 To ensure they can try and succeed in life.
 I believe that people have the right to a good education and a good healthcare system”. – Laura, foster carer to a young refugee

-“People often thing fostering is a really hard job, and they couldn’t do it.
+“People often think fostering is a really hard job, and they couldn’t do it.
 But it is often the things most of us take for granted that mean the most to these young people – being able to provide a loving home with a family atmosphere can mean the world to them.
 Being able to teach practical life skills such as managing finances and cooking is hugely beneficial to a young person trying to establish independence.
 If you think you would like to become a carer then our advice is to make the call, we did and we don’t regret it.” – Carolyn, supported lodgings host for a young refugee

 The impact that a calm, welcoming foster home can make to a young refugee is immeasurable.
 In the face of the trauma they have experienced and the challenges of being transplanted in a different country, a home that allows them to integrate at their own speed, make friends and learn the language, while also nourishing their roots, will have a hugely positive impact.